Widget Quality Tiers

 Layout

-• If resizable, widgets must have an appropriate min/max size, which can be set with minWidth, minHeight, maxResizeWidth, and maxResizeHeight in the AppWidgetProviderInfo XML
+• If resizable, widgets must have an appropriate min or max size, which can be set with minWidth, minHeight, maxResizeWidth, and maxResizeHeight in the AppWidgetProviderInfo XML

 quality standard layout